sarev/photonarium/README.md

 - **Green** — Known face, already tagged
 - **Orange** — Currently editing

-Click any face to enter a name.
-As you type, matching names appear for quick selection.
+Click any face box to enter a name.
+As you type, matching names appear for quick selection—the search uses fuzzy matching, so "sro" finds "Steve Rose".
 Press **Tab** to cycle through unknown faces and tag multiple people quickly.

 Once you've tagged someone in a few photos, Imaginary learns to recognise them automatically in other images.